 As the name suggests, a connective tissue primarily holds organs together.
-However, its role is not only limited to that.
-This type of tissue also supports and protects organs.
-A connective tissue is made up of two protein molecules which are collagen and elastin.
+Though its role is not only limited to that, as it also supports and protects organs.
+Connective tissue is made up of two protein molecules which are collagen and elastin.
 Collagen is the main component of this type of tissue.
 Elastin, meanwhile, gives connective tissue the ability to stretch.
 A usual cause of connective tissue disease is triggered by inflammation affecting either the collagen or elastin or, in some cases, both.

 Connective Tissue Disease

 Connective tissue disease is the umbrella term used to encompass a whole host of disorders that affect the connective tissue.
 Some of these disorders may be very mild while some could be debilitating.
-As mentioned earlier, no part of the body is safe even if this disease attacks the connective tissue primarily.
 One has to remember the role of this type of tissue.
-It supports, binds, and protects body organs so when the connective tissue gets compromised, the organs it encases get compromised, too.
+When the connective tissue gets compromised, the organs it encases get compromise as well.
 This is the reason why early diagnosis and immediate medical intervention are very essential.

 Different Types of Connective Tissue Disease

 Connective tissue disease comes in many types.
-It causes different symptoms and should be responded to accordingly as well.
 Commonly, connective tissue disorders are grouped into two.
-The first is based on your genetic predisposition to suffer from connective tissue disease.
+The first is based on your genetic predisposition to suffer from this condition.
 In this category, these disorders are hereditary in nature.
 Diseases that belong to this category are commonly referred to as heritable disorders of connective tissue.
 The second is autoimmune.
-Here, the body attacks even the healthy cells and tissues.
-Causes of this type of connective tissue disease are largely unknown.
-Here are the most common types of connective tissue disease grouped accordingly.
+Here, the body attacks even healthy cells and tissues.
+Causes of this type of connective tissue disorder are largely unknown.
+Listed below are the most common types of Connective tissue.

-- Osteogenesis imperfecta.
-This connective tissue disease is characterized by low muscle mass, brittle bones, and weak joints and ligaments.
+- Osteogenesis imperfecta is characterized by low muscle volume, brittle bones, including weak joints and ligaments.
 This happens when a genetic defect causes the reduction of protein in the body’s collagen.
 The telling signs of this particular disorder include thin skin, curved spine, hearing loss, labored breathing, and weak teeth prone to breakage.
 In some cases, there are blue or gray specks on the sclera (white of the eye).

 - Marfan syndrome.
-Here is another type of connective tissue disease caused by a genetic anomaly affecting the structure of a protein called fibrillin.
+This is caused by a genetic anomaly affecting the structure of a protein called fibrillin.
 People living with Marfan syndrome are usually tall with very long extremities.

 - Epidermolysis bullosa.
 Here, patients have very sensitive skin that even the slightest impact might actually hurt them.
 This disease might involve the digestive system — the bladder, the muscles, or the respiratory tract.

 - Polymyositis or dermatomyositis.
-These two are connected.
-Both are characterized by inflammation.
-The only difference is the affected area.
-In polymyositis, the muscles are affected while in dermatomyositis, the skin is the one targeted by the disorder.
+Characterized by inflammation, the only difference is the affected area.
+The polymyositis type affects the muscles, while dermatomyositis targets the skin.
 Signs of both diseases are similar.
 These include fever, labored breathing, body malaise, muscle weakness, weight loss, and difficulty swallowing.